 Onion powder and onion salt both make it easy to add the flavor onion to dishes.
 A dash of one or the other can turn a bland dish into something flavorful and enjoyable.
-Both spices are affordable and easy to find in addition to being widely available.
+Both spices are affordable and easy to find, besides being widely available.
 Aside from their obvious similarities, are there any important differences?
 Can you use them in the same dishes?
-We will provide some answers below in this installment of SPICEography Showdown.
+Let’s compare.

 Do onion powder and onion salt differ in flavor?